Manage Your Repeat Prescriptions

 Taking regular medication?
-You can order repeat prescriptions directly through myGP.
+You can order NHS repeat prescriptions directly through myGP.

 - Select ‘My Prescription’

 - Click on the medicine you need to order